ISSA Nutritionist Study Guide

 The Quality of Proteins

-Not all proteins are going to be equal nutritionally for ideal growth in children.
+Not all proteins will be equal nutritionally for ideal growth in children.

 Incomplete proteins are deficient in one or more of the essential amino acids.